cardiac perfusionist

 A cardiac perfusionist sustains a person’s life when their heart has stopped beating, like in a heart operation.
 Along with other skills, the perfusionist operates a heart-lung machine that maintains a patient’s life during open-heart surgery.
-They also use devices that help a failing heart stay alive while a patient is waiting for surgery, such as a heart transplant, even up to days or weeks after surgery, while the heart gets stronger.
+They also use devices that help a failing heart stay alive while a patient is waiting for surgery.
 This occupation is a mix of electronics and cardiac care.
+The following video highlights what a perfusionist does:

-How to Become a Cardiac Perfusionist
+How to Become One

 If you are interested in this career field but don’t know what to do to get there, keep reading.
 There are over 20 schools in the United States with programs.
 These programs may vary in entry requirements and length and award different credentials upon completion.
 Some programs only require 60-80 semester hours of college credits, including prerequisite science courses.
 Others cardiac perfusionist programs want a bachelor’s degree with similar classes.
 If you have yet to graduate high school and think you are interested in this field, start taking science, biology, chemistry, and electronics classes if offered at your school.